 A great many people pray in that way; they do not wait for the answer.
 Our Lord teaches us here that we are not only to ask, but we are to wait for the answer; if it does not come, we must seek to find out the reason.
 I believe that we get a good many blessings just by asking; others we do not get, because there may be something in our life that needs to be brought to light.

-When Daniel began to pray in Babylon for the deliverance of of his people, he sought to find out what the trouble was, and why God had turned away His face from them.
+When Daniel began to pray in Babylon for the deliverance of his people, he sought to find out what the trouble was, and why God had turned away His face from them.
 So there may be something in our life that is keeping back the blessing; if there is, we want to find it out.
-Some one, speaking on this subject, has said: "We are to ask with beggar's humility, to seek with a servant's carefulness, and to knock with the confidence of a friend."
+Someone, speaking on this subject, has said: "We are to ask with a beggar's humility, to seek with a servant's carefulness, and to knock with the confidence of a friend."
 How often people become discouraged, and say they do not know whether or not God does answer prayer!
 In the parable of the importunate widow, Christ teaches us how we are not only to pray and seek, but to find.
 If the unjust judge heard the petition of the poor woman who pushed her claims, how much more will our Heavenly Father hear our cry!
-A good many years ago an Irishman in the State of New Jersey was condemned to be hung.
+A good many years ago an Irishman in the

+State of New Jersey was condemned to be hung.
 Every possible influence was brought to bear upon the Governor to have the man reprieved; but he stood firm, and refused to alter the sentence.

 One morning the wife of the condemned man, with her ten children, went to see the Governor.
-When he came to his office, they all fell on their faces before him, and besought him to have mercy on the husband-the father.
+When he came to his office, they all fell on their faces before him, and besought him to have mercy on the husband - the father.

 The Governor's heart was moved; and he at once wrote out a reprieve.
-The importunity of the wife and children saved the life of the man, just at the woman in the parable, who, pressing her claims, induced the unjust judge to grant her request.
+The importunity of the wife and children saved the life of the man, just as the woman in the parable, who, pressing her claims, induced the unjust judge to grant her request.

 It was this that brought the answer to the prayer of blind Bartimeus.
-The people, and von the disciples, tried to hush him into silence; but he only cried out the louder, "Thou Son of David, have more on me!"

-Prayer is hardly ever mentioned in the Bible alone; it is prayer and carnestness; prayer and watchfulness; prayer and thanksgiving.
+The people, and even the disciples, tried to hush him into silence; but he only cried out the louder, "Thou Son of David, have mercy on me!"9 Prayer is hardly ever mentioned in the Bible alone; it is prayer and earnestness; prayer and watchfulness; prayer and thanksgiving.
 It is an instructive fact that throughout Scripture prayer is always linked with something else.
 Bartimeus was in earnest, and the Lord heard his cry.

 Then the highest type of Christian is the one who has got clear beyond asking and seeking, and keeps knocking till the answer comes.
 If we knock, God has promised to open the door and grant our request.
-It may be years before the answer comes; He may keep as knocking; but He has promised that the answer will come.
+It may be years before the answer comes; He may keep us knocking; but He has promised that the answer will come.